kulikovee/roleplay/README.md

-# Galaga3D
+# Roleplay
-This project is a skeleton for the multiplayer games.
+This project is a skeleton for the multiplayer roleplay games.

 The project provides:
  * Keyboard Player control